f0i/identify/README.md

   - Sign in with GitHub
   - Sign in with X

-Developers can easily integrate Identify into their own apps by useing any of the IC's authentication client libraries.
+Developers can easily integrate Identify into their own apps by using any of the IC's authentication client libraries.

 Dapps can access user information provided by the authentication services, enabling richer user experiences on the Internet Computer.
 The available fields include: